Suite breadth vs procurement depth.

 When to choose LineNow

 You use QuickBooks or Xero.
 You have a restaurant, food manufacturer, or dropship operation.
-You want supplier-reply parsing.
+You want supplier-reply parsing, receiving variance, and accounting handoff tied to the same living PO.
 You want a team to collaborate on supplier email threads.
-You'd rather pay $50/mo flat than scale up Zoho tiers as your business grows.
 You want a tool that specializes in procurement rather than one that tries to do everything.

 The honest call